ISPCAN International Congress & Rise Up Policy Forum: Join 1,000+ child protection professionals in Melbourne, Australia August 24–27, 2026.

 University of Massachusetts Chan Medical School

-Zlatina Kostova, PhD is a clinical psychologist and the Director of Training at Lifeline for Kids at the Department of Psychiatry at the University of Massachusetts Chan Medical School.
+Zlatina Kostova, PhD has an extensive background in clinical psychology and is the Director of Training at Lifeline for Kids at the Department of Psychiatry at the University of Massachusetts Chan Medical School.
 With a strikingly multidisciplinary and multicultural education obtained in Italy, Switzerland and the US, she has a strong background in clinical psychology and her main interests lie in the area of childhood trauma and mindfulness-based interventions.
 Dr. Kostova is an international trainer in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), a Mindfulness Based Cognitive Therapy (MBCT) qualified teacher and she is also a certified trainer for teaching trauma-informed curricula developed by the National Child Traumatic Stress Network (NCTSN).
 Dr. Kostova is actively collaborating and presenting at an international level and she is a go-to expert in implementing evidence-based treatments for children and youth in several countries, including war torn zones as Ukraine.

 ISPCAN Requirements